leonardoemanuele/game-project-uol/README.md

 The game contains all the extensions required by the review criteria and for which are provided course’s lectures, which are:

 - Sounds (Edited and Mixed with Logic Pro X)
-- ​Enemies (Basic enemies moving back and forth)
+- Enemies (Basic enemies moving back and forth)
 - Platforms (Fixed and moving platforms)

 Although its a simply project with really basic functionalities and simple design as a videogame can be, I have been focusing mainly on delivering a final result as much polished as possible, working to make it graphic appealing and altogether fully functional in all its extensions.